 Roasted Spaghetti Squash by Michelin Starred Chef John Critchley

-Every one of us was once intimidated by spaghetti squash as it was always mushy, odd looking and seemed difficult to cook properly.
-With the cinder grill, you can cook it perfectly even and tender so that the beautiful “spaghetti” look remains intact and the delicate squash flavor shines.
-Also, the “well” where the seeds were scooped out is used to slowly roast garlic in olive oil.
-Two techniques in one delicious hour.
+Every one was once intimidated by spaghetti squash.
+It was odd looking and mushy and difficult to cook properly.
+With the Cinder Grill, you can cook it evenly to tenderness so that the beautiful “spaghetti” strands remain intact and the delicate squash flavor shines.
+Also, the “well” where the seeds once were is used to slowly roast garlic in olive oil.
+Two techniques in one delicious hour!

 - 1 each Spaghetti squash, I choose the medium sized ones for the Cinder grill, Cut in